Which Courses Does Nsfas Fund In 2023-2024

-The application doors for Nsfas will be opened for the year 2023 to all applicants from the 7th of November 2022 and closes on the 21st of January 2023.
+The application doors for Nsfas will open for 2025 to all applicants from the 20th of September 2024 and close on the 15 of December 2024.
 Applicants are therefore urged to apply within the application deadline.

-The following supporting documents are required from all applicants in order to be taken into consideration, so make sure you have them before submitting your application.
+The following supporting documents are required from all applicants to be taken into consideration, so make sure you have them before submitting your application.
 Applications lacking these materials won’t be accepted:

 • South African ID document (this can include any of the following):